nicksettje/tethys/_posts/2017-08-16-Access-Yahoo-Fantasy-Sports-Data.md

 ```

 ### Build and Run a Yahoo Docker Container
+Throughout this experiment, we will use Docker Compose to set up environments for

 ### Generating a Yahoo Authorization Token
 We already have Yahoo API keys, but this only allows us to request a token from Yahoo that we will use as further proof of authorization.
 In order to get the authorization token, I wrote a small python script to perform the first handshake.
 This script uses the [yahooo-oauth](https://github.com/josuebrunel/yahoo-oauth/tree/master/yahoo_oauth) library available through pip.